 I’m a high-risk driver.
 How do I get car insurance in Los Angeles?

 If you’ve been caught driving without insurance, gotten a DUI, or amassed several dangerous moving violations, your local government may require you to get an SR-22, which is a certificate of insurance for high-risk drivers.
 You’ll need to talk to an insurance company or several; it’s costly, so you might want to shop around.
 If nothing else, you can contact the California Automobile Assigned Risk Plan as a last resort.

 What is the cost of living in Los Angeles?

 The cost of living is expensive, sometimes very expensive depending on where you live or where you want to live.
 Average rent prices are hundreds of dollars more than the national averages, utilities are on par with New York, New York, and a gallon of gas will run you around $4 per gallon.
 While money can be saved on produce, your cup of coffee and meal outs will cost more.

 What is the minimum car insurance needed in Los Angeles?

-Minimum insurance in California is a 15/30/5 insurance: $15,000 for the injuries of one person, $30,000 for the injuries to more than one person, $5,000 for property damage.
+Minimum insurance in California is a 15/30/5 insurance: $15,000 for the injuries per person, $30,000 for the total injuries per accident, $5,000 for property damage per accident.
 These values are fairly low as accidents can get fairly expensive quickly, so more protection wouldn’t hurt.
 Always search around for the best deal or refer to this guide.

 Now you’re set.
 You should have all you need to make an informed decision about car insurance in Los Angeles.
 Clear eyes, full hearts.
 Happy driving.